Kinto/kinto/docs/tutorials/authentication-github.rst

 Cache the token validation
 ''''''''''''''''''''''''''

-Using the following snippet you can cache the association between a token and the user id, in order to avoid requesting Github at each request.
+Using the following snippet you can cache the association between a token and the user id, in order to avoid requesting Github each time.

-It uses Kinto internal cache backend (*if configured*):
+It uses Kinto's internal cache backend, if configured:

 .. code-block:: python